sjspielman/tasty/workshop/workshop-logistics.md

 During consultation sessions, you can work through exercise notebooks included as part of the course, with your own data, or with publicly available data related to your research.

 The main method we use for communication during consultation sessions is Slack.
-You can use the training-specific private channel to [post errors](./posting-errors-guidelines.md), get help with debugging, and interact with other participants as they work through exercises.
+You can use the training-specific private channel to post errors, get help with debugging, and interact with other participants as they work through exercises.
-We recommend you follow the [posting for error help guidelines](./posting-errors-guidelines.md) so you can maximize others' abilities to help you resolve your error.
+We strongly recommend you follow these [**guidelines for posting errors**](./posting-errors-guidelines.md) so you can maximize others' abilities to help you resolve your error.

 {% if site.workshop_type == "remote" %}